GuillaumeSeren/ansible-role-sysctl/README.md

 --------
 * Check if the sysctl dir exist
 * Check if /etc/sysctl.conf exist and is a simlink to /etc/sysctl.d/99-sysctl.conf
-* *TODO*: Check if a key is already defined in any droplet in /etc/sysctl.d
+* Check if a key is already defined in any droplet in /etc/sysctl.d
-* *TODO*: Check if the kernel parameter need upgrade
+* Check if the kernel parameter need upgrade

 Dependencies
 ------------